fluent/fluent-bit-docs/installation/linux/ubuntu.md

 # Ubuntu

 Fluent Bit is distributed as **fluent-bit** package and is available for long-term support releases of Ubuntu.
-The latest supported version is Jammy Jellyfish (22.04).
+The latest officially supported version is Jammy Jellyfish (22.04).

 ## Single line install